svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

-## Persona-Task Templates

-The following files are auto-generated from the `templates` folder.
+The following file is auto-generated from the `templates` folder.
 For any changes, please modify the source files in the `templates` folder.

 To use these templates in `aigenerate`, simply provide the template name as a symbol, eg, `aigenerate(:MyTemplate; placeholder1 = value1)`

+## Persona-Task Templates

 ### Template: AnalystChaptersInTranscript

 - Description: Template for summarizing transcripts of videos and meetings into chapters with key insights.
 If you don't need the instructions, set `instructions="None."`.
-Placeholders: {{transcript}}, {{instructions}}
+Placeholders: `transcript`, `instructions`
 - Placeholders: `transcript`, `instructions`
-- Word count: 2048
+- Word count: 2049
 - Source: Customized version of [jxnl's Youtube Chapters prompt](https://github.com/jxnl/youtubechapters-backend/blob/main/summary_app/md_summarize.py)
-- Version: 1
+- Version: 1.1

 **System Prompt:**
 Act as a super-human AI analyst trained to precisely summarize transcripts of videos and meetings with incredible precision and quality.